 Hence, their input would be valuable in redesigning the policies.

-They should seek and analyze feedback from the employees when the policies are implemented to improve their effectiveness.
+They should seek and analyze employee feedback to improve their effectiveness when implementing policies.

-Hence, organizations are investing heavily in HRMS platforms, employee recognition platforms, collaboration tools, performance management systems, and other such tools.
+Hence, organizations invest heavily in HRMS platforms, employee recognition platforms, collaboration tools, performance management systems, etc.

 HRBPs would need to play a critical role in driving the implementation of such HR digital platforms, right from understanding the requirements to driving adoption among the workforce.

-Also, remote working and even remote onboarding have made it extremely difficult for organizations to promote their core values and build the desired organizational culture.
+Also, remote working and onboarding have made it extremely difficult for organizations to promote their core values and build the desired organizational culture.

 Hence, in the post-pandemic world, the HRBPs would need to make renewed efforts to reinforce the organizations’ core values among the workforce.

-Due to the challenges of remote working, HRPBs need to hand-hold new employees and help them understand and absorb the culture of the organization.
+Due to remote working challenges, HRPBs must guide new employees and help them understand and absorb the organization’s culture.

 The pandemic and the subsequent changes in the way of work have disrupted the people development process.